Heber Valley Railroad: Preservation history

 Citizens in the Heber area successfully petitioned the State of Utah to help save the railroad, leading to creation of the Heber Valley Historic Railroad Authority.
 The Utah State Legislature voted to fund the purchase and reopening of the railroad line in 1992, selling off excess assets from the New London Railroad and Village operation to fund the rehabilitation of the railroad.
 Operations resumed in July 1992, while remaining unused equipment was sold to the Nevada State Railroad Museum (with pieces being moved to Boulder City into 1993).
 The first train on the reopened line ran in May 1993, while No. 618 was re-tubed and steam service returned in 1995.
 New shop facilities and a station were built with the rail line to the former Heber Creeper shops and station (a few blocks away) removed, while the railroad purchased Great Western Railway of Colorado No. 75 along with its associated "movie train" collection.
 Since this time the railroad has seen considerable growth.
 The railroad operates as a non-profit 501(c)(3) organization.

 During the 2002 Winter Olympics the railroad was part of the Olympic Steam Team, carrying spectators to the Soldier Hollow Olympic venue.
 The railroad's No. 618 and 75 steam-engines, were joined by the Nevada Northern Railway Museum's No. 93 steam-engine, in pulling eight-car trains full of passengers, to the Soldier Hollow depot where they disembarked and continued to the venue entrance on a horse-drawn sleigh.
 The day prior to the Opening Ceremony of the games, all three locomotives were combined into one triple-headed train, and used to transport the Olympic flame from Soldier Hollow to Heber City as part of the torch relay.
 The railroad would acquire Columbia Steel No. 300 from the Geneva Recreation Assoction in 2003 to bring to Heber as a potential restoration candidate, but plans to restore the engine were dropped upon full inspection of the engine and shortly afterwards the departure of then Chief Mechanical Officer John Rimmasch from the railroad.
 In 2010, UP No. 618 would be taken out of service at the end of its federal boiler ticket, bringing a temporary end to steam services on the line.
-The railroad would be featured in a 2012 music video by The Piano Guys for their song Code Name Vilaldi, and the group would return to perform at the railroad in a benefit concert later the same year.
+The railroad would be featured in a 2012 music video by The Piano Guys for their song Code Name Vivaldi, and the group would return to perform at the railroad in a benefit concert later the same year.
 In 2013 a former railroad inspector would publicly accuse the railroad of firing him as a whistleblower regarding what he claimed were poor maintenance conditions; which the railroad denied referencing their Federal Railroad Administration safety records.
 By 2015 the railroad had assessed a need for over $2 Million in track repairs and safety updates to improve the railroad's condition.